 FACT: A poster will stand out best if the information is presented in an eye-catching way and it is not overwhelmed with text or a small font size.
 Creating posters with an all color background uses a tremendous amount of ink and should be done only if iti is essential.
 White or light background only.

-Myth: Food and drinks are not allow in the PRC.
+Myth: Food and drinks are not allow in the CCD.

-FACT: Yes, you may bring food and beverages into the PRC, just make sure not to spill on anything.
+FACT: Yes, you may bring food and beverages into the CCD, just make sure not to spill on anything.
 We wouldn't want to see your project ruined.

-Myth: I can take whatever I want from the PRC.
+Myth: I can take whatever I want from the CCD.

-Myth: If an item in the PRC breaks, it never gets repaired.
+Myth: If an item in the CCD breaks, it never gets repaired.

 FACT: When a piece of equipment is reported to us as broken or not working properly, we will work to either repair the item ourselves or with our contracted service companies.
 Sometimes the timeline is out of our control if a part is being ordered or the initial diagnosis is incorrect.

 FACT: Only items that are going to in an outdoor location and may be damaged by the weather or posted for at least an entire semester should be laminated.
 Laminate is one of the more expensive items the CCD stocks, so should be used for projects only when needed.